Table of Contents

 It is very important that you know about your rights in order to claim them.
-Therefore, it is very important that you know about your rights.
 Recommended: Rights of Employees under Saudi Labor Law

 Standard working hours in Saudi Arabia

-There are 48 standard working hours allowed in a week.
+There are 48 standard working hours allowed in a week in KSA as per Saudi Labor Law and your overtime calculation is also linked with it.
 If your employer is asking you to work more than that, you are actually entitled to overtime.
 (Article 98 of Saudi Labor Law)

 There are 8 standard working hours allowed in a day.
-If your employer is asking you to work more than that, you are actually entitled to overtime.
+If your employer is asking you to work more than that, you are actually entitled to overtime in KSA according to the calculation given below.
 (Article 98 of Saudi Labor Law)

 Overtime calculation in KSA

-If employers ask you to work on holidays, national holiday, Eid or Hajj holidays, you are entitled to overtime at the rate prescribed above.
+If employers ask you to work on holidays, a national holiday, Eid or Hajj holidays, you are entitled to overtime in KSA with the calculation prescribed above.

 It is important to mention here that overtime rules will not be applied to the person occupying a high position in management.
 An employee whose position gives him authority over workers.